angeloxx/homebridge-myhome/README.md

 * MHBlind: Standard Automation Relay (eg. F411, I need to check the F401), address is B/A/PL (eg. 0/1/10)
   * this device defines another property called "time" that defines the configured "stop time" in seconds; using this property the driver can evaluate the current position of the blind
 * MHBlindAdvanced: Advanced version of standard Blind (eg. F401 that manages internally the current position), address is B/A/PL (eg. 0/1/10)
 * MHContactSensor: Dry Contact sensor (eg. 3477 or some burgalarm sensors), address range is 1-201.
-Supported types are "motion" and "contact"
+Supported types are "motion" and "contact".
+Elgato Eve history feature is supported.
-* MHPowerMeter: Only supported with F421 Load Control Central, use "refresh" to set the update interval
+* MHPowerMeter: Only supported with F421 Load Control Central, use "refresh" to set the update interval.
+Elgato Eve history feature is supported.
 * MHAlarm: tested on central 3486.
 Zones for Away, Night and At Home activation are currently hard coded in plugin code.
 Alarm activation/deactivation from Homekit is not implemented for security reasons, so only monitor of the current status is supported
 * MHTimedRelay: to issue temporized command to relays.
 Default duration set in "duration"
 * MHControlledLoad: to control status of old generation Load Control outlets
 * MHAux: to deliver AUX events to Homekit.
 Supported type are "leak", "gas" and contact".
+* MHIrrigation: modified MHTimedRelay using the new Homekit irrigation service

 See sample-config.json for the additional parameters of each accessory.